Manu343726/Turbo/README.md

    is substituted by `tml::eval` **after variable substitution**.

    This solution successfully solved the problem on unary lambdas, but it doesn't work on multiple-variable lambda expressions, probably because of the curryfication process.

+   *Fixed, it was a bug on the currifier*